 Ways to Deal With Problem Neighbors in a Sale

 Overgrown lawn – If your neighbor just isn’t into yard work, he or she may have quite the jungle next door.
-In many cities there are guidelines for taking care of grass and debris in a neighborhood.
-You may be able to just call the city and have them demand a cleanup.
-But if this is not an option, you can always go have a talk with the neighbor.
+In many cities, there are guidelines for taking care of grass and debris in a neighborhood.
+You may be able just to call the city and have them demand a cleanup.
+But if this is not an option, you can always have a talk with the neighbor.

 Foreclosures – If a bank owns an empty house next to yours, you may have to do some research and make some phone calls to get things taken care of.
-In most situations the bank is required to at least maintain a basic level of care for the property, including keeping vagrants out and maintaining the landscape.
+In most situations, the bank is required to maintain at least a basic level of attention for the property, including keeping vagrants out and maintaining the landscape.
 The rules will vary depending on where you live, but it is worth your while to make some phone calls to get things cleaned up.

-Sometimes early on in the foreclosure process the lender just has not gotten around to hiring a company to maintain the property.
+Sometimes early on in the foreclosure process, the lender just has not gotten around to hiring a company to maintain the property.
 The home may look disgusting – preventing anyone from considering your home.
-If the home has been like this for a while after the bank has owned the home get in contact with them and send them pictures of what the property looks like.
+If the home has been like this for a while, after the bank has owned the home then get in contact with them!
+Make sure you send them pictures of what the property looks like.
 Most banks will move to make the home more of a priority.

 The hoarder – Do you remember the 70’s sitcom Sanford and Son?
 Fred Sanford loved collecting junk.
 So much so his entire yard was filled with the stuff.
 He just couldn’t help himself.
 Maybe you have a neighbor that fits this description?